 Listing 10-13: Implementing the Summary trait on the NewsArticle and Tweet types

 Implementing a trait on a type is similar to implementing regular methods.
-The difference is that after impl, we put the trait name that we want to implement, then use the for keyword, then specify the name of the type we want to implement the trait for.
-Within the impl block, we put the method signatures that the trait definition has defined, but instead of adding a semicolon after each signature, we put curly brackets and fill in the method body with the specific behavior that we want the methods of the trait to have for the particular type.
+The difference is that after impl, we put the trait name that we want to implement, then use the for keyword, and then specify the name of the type we want to implement the trait for.
+Within the impl block, we put the method signatures that the trait definition has defined.
+Instead of adding a semicolon after each signature, we use curly brackets and fill in the method body with the specific behavior that we want the methods of the trait to have for the particular type.

-After implementing the trait, we can call the methods on instances of NewsArticle and Tweet in the same manner that we call regular methods, like this:
+After implementing the trait, we can call the methods on instances of NewsArticle and Tweet in the same way we call regular methods, like this:

 let tweet = Tweet {